19Jal/cable-detection-svm/README.md

 Cable detection using SVM (Support Vector Machine) I did when attending Machine Vision class in my college

 Run Data_Collect to collect images of objects that are suspected to be cables.

+Press 0 to skip said image

-Press 1 to classify said image as cable.
+Press 1 to classify said image as cable

 Press 2 to classify said image as non-cable